 Contemplation of Mind Objects

-In the foundation of body, mindfulness is concentrated into the breath, followed by an awareness of the body.
-The four basic postures are walking, standing, sitting and lying.
+In the foundation of the body, mindfulness is concentrated into the breath, followed by an awareness of the body.
+The four basic postures are walking, standing, sitting, and lying.
 The discipline is to simply be aware at all times of the body.

 When focusing on the body, your awareness is neither in the mind nor in the body.
 Your attention resides in the conscious interface between the body and the mind.